mihlalimakunga/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printf "%.2f \n" $NUM : Script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.

 printf '%x\n' $DECIMAL : Script that converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL.

+tr 'a-zA-Z' 'n-za-mN-ZA-N' : Script that encodes and decodes text using the rot13 encryption, assumming ASCII.